 Thank you for your interest in UWEC CARES funds.
 UW-Eau Claire was allocated $3,545,978 in Emergency Funds to distribute to students.
 Under section 18004(a)(1) of the CARES Act, as of July 1, 2020, we were able to distribute $3,545,978 in CARES funds to 2,643 students.

 At this time we have exhausted our allocation and will no longer be able to accept requests or distribute funds.

-If you are experiencing hardship due to COVID-19, you may complete a financial aid appeal form.
-In order to submit an appeal, you will need a 2020-2021 FAFSA on file at UWEC.
+If you are a dependent student (for financial aid purposes) and your parent(s) are experiencing an employment loss/reduction in income or increased medical expenses, you may wish to complete a financial aid appeal form.
+In order to submit an appeal, you will need a 2020-2021 FAFSA on file at UWEC as these appeals will be processed for the next academic year.
 If you have not filed your 2020-2021 FAFSA, do so now at fafsa.gov.

 Please note that not all situations will warrant an adjustment to a student’s financial aid, however, we will carefully review every appeal submitted.